stanbrub/benchmark/README.md

 The typical workflow of a Verify test is... *Configure table/column generation* --> *Execute Query* --> *Measure Results*.
 This is all done inside a Junit test class.

-Tests are designed to scale by changing a scale property value call *scaleRowCount*, so the same test can be used in multiple runs at different scales for comparison.
+Tests are designed to scale by changing a scale property value call *scale.row.count*, so the same test can be used in multiple runs at different scales for comparison.
 For ease of comparison, collected results are processing rates rather than elapsed time.

 Results for a test run are output to the console and stored in the current directory in *verify-results.csv*.